AHartNtkn/AHartNtkn.github.io/_posts/2021-05-11-Computing-the-Discrete-Continuously.md

 ![Codiagonal out of 3 + ℕ](../img/discCont/epiFinCodiagonal.png)

-Now that we have these functions, we can define fusion.
+The destructors for sums are characterized by fusion functions.
+These will have a list of functions, one for each possible entry in a sum.
+The fusion function figures out which entry in the sum we have and applies the appropriate function.
+If we have an entry (k, m) ∈ n × ℕ and a list of n functions, `fns`, fuse(`fns`, (k, m)) will return `fns[[k]]`(m), the kth function applied to m.

 In the ℕ + ℕ case, the `fuse` function will, given two functions `f` and `g`, apply `f` in the `inl` case and `g` in the `inr` case.
 We need a function for detecting the constructor.
 This is done through modding.
 As it turns out, modding is a minor variation of the sawtooth function.

 ```mathematica
 εMod2[ε_, x_] := 2 εSawtoothWave[ε, x/2]